CLI Reference

 Default vs strict ambiguous method warnings:

-With --strict, additional warnings appear for methods where the default JavaScript is usually correct but could be wrong for less common types like Map, Set, or Proc: [], []=, key?, merge, any?, replace, first, to_h, compact, and flatten.
+With --strict, additional warnings appear for methods where the default JavaScript is usually correct but could be wrong for less common types: include?, empty?, each/map/select/flat_map/each_with_index (block iteration with 2+ args on unknown types), [], []=, key?, merge, any?, replace, first, to_h, compact, and flatten.

 Fixing ambiguous method warnings